 These are not exciting, uplifting, soaring like an eagle type of events.
 They are not running and not growing weary, high energy tasks.
 These are quiet inward personal decisions that help to walk and not faint; the decisions made in solitude to keep putting one foot in front of another.
-The "Walkin' and Not Faintin'" times are often what determines whether someone "goes back to Egypt" or breaks bad habits, addictions, and changes unhealthy relationships.
+The "Walkin' and Not Faintin'" times are often what determines whether someone "goes back to Egypt" or breaks free from the bondage.